Naan Avanillai (1974 film)

 Naan Avanillai was released on 7 June 1974.
 The film was commercially successful and received critical acclaim.
-Ganesan's won the Filmfare Award for Best Actor – Tamil.
+Ganesan won the Filmfare Award for Best Actor – Tamil.
 It was later remade into a 2007 Tamil film with the same title and a 2008 Kannada film titled Buddhivantha.

 Plot

 Gemini Ganesan portrays a modern-day Don Juan who woos and marries several women while he takes on as many different identities.
 He is ultimately taken to court, but no-one is able to deduce his true identity as he speaks several languages with great facility.
-In the jail, the police inspector slaps him, believing he would utter something in his mother tongue when taken by surprise and this Indian exclaims in Chinese!
+In jail, the police inspector slaps him, believing he would utter something in his mother tongue when taken by surprise and this Indian exclaims in Chinese!
 In the final scene a man who maintains that the hero or villain is his brother Fernandez stabs him.
 Our Don Juan makes a sign of the cross before he dies.

 Cast

 Production

 Naan Avanillai was adapted from the 1962 Marathi play To Mee Navhech, written by Pralhad Keshav Atre.
 K. Balachander directed the film adaptation with Gemini Ganesan as the male lead.
 Ganesan also produced the film under his then newly inaugurated Shri Narayani Films, this being his only production.
-Kamal Haasan worked dance assistant in this film.